 Every ExpressVPN user gets the MediaStreamer feature.
 Not only does this allow you to watch Hulu on different devices like game consoles, its smart DNS proxy service can be used separately to re-enable access to streaming services.

-While this all sounds great, you must keep in mind that ExpressVPN only supports 3 simultaneous devices while most competitors offer at least 5, so if you’re an extreme multi-tasker or have a family with individual tastes, you should probably skip this service.
+While this all sounds great, you must keep in mind that ExpressVPN now supports 5 simultaneous devices, in line with most competitors offer at least 5, so if you’re an extreme multi-tasker or have a family with individual tastes, you should probably skip this service.

 Hulu blocked on ExpressVPN – is there something that can be done?